Maximize tax savings

-These funds suffer from interest rate risk, credit risk and reinvestment risk.
+Money market funds face interest rate risk, credit risk, and reinvestment risk.
 In interest rate risk, the prices of the underlying asset increases as interest rates decline and decrease as interest rates rise.
 The fund manager may invest in risky securities which have a higher probability of default.

-A Money Market Fund might offer you more profit than a savings account.
-However, there are no guaranteed returns.
-The Net Asset Value (NAV) fluctuates with changes in the overall interest rate regime.
+Money market funds have the potential to offer higher returns than a regular savings bank account.
+However, the returns are not guaranteed.
+The Net asset value (NAV) fluctuates with changes in the overall interest rate regime.
 A fall in interest rates may increase the prices of an underlying asset and deliver good returns.

-Expense ratio refers to the fees charged by Money Market Funds to manage your portfolio.
-Until recently, SEBI had prescribed the maximum limit as 1.05%.
-An ideal fund is one which keeps its expense ratio at lower levels.
+Expense ratio refers to the fee charged by fund houses to manage your investment.
+SEBI has capped the expense ratio at 1.05%.
 As the assets under management (AUM) increases, the scheme tends to reduce the cost of operations.

-In case you have to make EMI payments or invest extra cash while maintaining liquidity, you can use money market funds.
+If you have to make EMI payments or invest extra cash while maintaining liquidity, then you can use money market funds.
 A small portion of your portfolio can be invested in these for diversification.

 Tax on Gains

 Investing in debt funds provides you with taxable capital gains.
 The tax rate depends on the holding period, i.e. for how long you stayed invested in the fund.
 You make a Short-term Capital Gain (STCG) when you stay invested for a period of fewer than three years.

-Long-term Capital Gains (LTCG) are made when you stay invested for over three years or more.
+Long-term Capital Gains (LTCG) are made when you stay invested for over three years.
 STCG from money market funds are added to your income and taxed according to your income slab.
-LTCG from money market funds is taxed at the rate of 20% after indexation.
+LTCG from money market funds is taxed at the flat rate of 20% after indexation.